AguAcerbo/Machine_Learning/README.md

      * Naive Bayes

  - Project 1: Australian_Weather
-     * Prediction of raining on Australian cities
+     * Prediction if the following day will rain in Australia

  - Project 2: World Happiness Report
      * Prediction of world happiness